Great Construction

+The Great Construction (Велике будівництво) is a government program in Ukraine initiated by President Volodymyr Zelenskyy in March 2020, aimed at developing the country’s transport, educational, social, and sports infrastructure.

+The program has received criticism due to allegations of inefficient budget use as well as corruption, which has been the subject of multiple media and official investigations.

 History

 The program was initiated by the President of Ukraine, Volodymyr Zelenskyy, in March 2020, and its implementation began under the Ministry for Communities and Territories Development.
 The program involves the reconstruction and construction of schools, kindergartens, and sports infrastructure.
 In 2020, it was planned to complete 10 long-term construction projects.
 Throughout 2020, 150 km of roads leading to international border checkpoints were repaired, and 216 bridges were built or renovated.

 The program was launched amid the COVID-19 pandemic in Ukraine coronavirus pandemic and, according to Volodymyr Zelenskyy, created 200,000 jobs.

+The Office of the President of Ukraine and local authorities promoted themselves through the program.
+Advertising signs were installed at construction sites, and several Ukrainian politicians used the "Great Construction" branding on their social media profiles.
+The ruling party, Servant of the People, promoted itself by leveraging the Great Construction program ahead of the 2020 local elections.